-University of Cambridge History Summer Programme
+History Summer Programme

 The academic programme

-• Four special subject courses (two for each week)
+• Four courses (two per week)

 • Evening talks